Enhance your fans with our custom

 Buy

-At La Bulle, our job is to offer you as many presentation solutions as possible.
-Above, you've seen the Plexiglas version; now discover the custom version.
+At La Bulle, our job is to offer you as many display solutions as possible.
+Above you discovered the plexiglas version, now discover the custom-made version.

-The advantage of the fan is that, apart from its size, which varies, its shape remains the same.
-This is why it's easy for us to offer you a black-painted steel display stand that's easy to use and affordable.
+The advantage of the fan is that, apart from its varying size, its shape does not change.
+This is why it is easy for us to offer you an easy-to-use black painted steel display stand at an affordable price.

-How do we go about making a custom fan base?
+How do we proceed for the creation of a custom-made fan base?

-We agree on a meeting together at our workshop at the Paris Saint-Ouen flea market.
+We arrange a meeting at our workshop in the Paris Saint-Ouen flea market.

-Together we agree on the desired opening width for your fan.
-We also determine the height of the stem.
+Together, we decide on the desired opening amplitude of your fan.
+We also determine the height of the rod.
 Unlike the example below, you can consider a round base, for example.
-Finally, to finish a custom base according to the rules of the art, you must think about its "color" or patina.
-Indeed, here the base is black, but you can also imagine painting it white or consider a speckled effect patina, for example.
-The use of patinas gives relief to your objects.
+Finally, to complete a custom base according to the rules of the art, you must consider its "color" or patina.
+Indeed, here the base is black, but you can also imagine painting it white or considering a speckled effect patina, for example.
+The use of patinas gives depth to your objects.

 -